mrueda/beacon2-ri-tools/utils/bff_validator/README.md

 ## COMMON ERRORS AND SOLUTIONS

     * Error message: Wide character at foo.bar
-      Solution: You have Unicode (non-ASCII) characters (likely double quotes) in a place where they should not be.
+      Solution: You have Unicode (non-ASCII) characters and they are not recognized. grep -P "[\x80-\xFF]" data.csv

     * Error message: , or } expected while parsing object/hash, at character offset 574 (before "]")
       Solution: Make sure you have the right amount of opening or closing keys/brackets.